- Our approach

 Designed for Psychology novices, our award-winning and CPD accredited e-learning course will provide your team with a window into the exciting world of behavioural science.

-Broken down into bitesize, interactive chunks, the Core course will explain why your customers often behave more like Homer Simpson than Mr Spock.
+Broken down into bitesize, interactive chunks, the Foundation course will explain why your customers often behave more like Homer Simpson than Mr Spock.
 It will also show you how our behaviour is predictable and irrational, and help you to understand how behavioural nudges can increase sales.

 You will also discover Cowry's exclusive C-factors – 15 mental shortcuts which explain how our brains work.
 This course is a brilliant initiation into the world of behavioural science, and as such is perfect for people from all business backgrounds.